aircmastercode/voicebot-core4-coders-submission/README.md

 python run_inference.py --input test.csv --output submission.csv
 ```

-## Voice Interaction Instructions
+## Web Interface Instructions

-1. Start the application in voice mode
+1. Open the web interface in your browser (http://localhost:5000)
-2. The assistant will greet you and wait for your input
+2. The assistant will greet you with a welcome message
+3. You can toggle between Voice mode and Text mode using the buttons at the top
+4. In Voice mode:
+   - Click the microphone button to start recording
-3. Speak clearly when prompted
+   - Speak clearly into your microphone
-4. You can say "exit" to end the session or "text" to switch to text mode
-5. In text mode, you can type "voice" to switch back to voice mode
+   - Click the microphone again to stop recording (or it will stop automatically after 10 seconds)
+   - The assistant will process your speech and respond
+5. In Text mode:
+   - Type your message in the text input field
+   - Press Enter or click the Send button
+   - The assistant will process your text and respond

 ## Advanced Features